AdobeDocs/journey-optimizer.pt-BR/help/using/offers/offer-library/add-representations.md

 >[!NOTE]
 >
-> Para trabalhar com [Adobe Experience Manager Assets Essentials](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/introduction.html){target=&quot;_blank&quot;}, é necessário implantar [!DNL Assets Essentials] para sua organização e certifique-se de que os usuários façam parte da **Usuários do cliente do Assets Essentials** ou/e **Usuários do Assets Essentials** Perfis de produto.
-Saiba mais sobre [esta página](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/get-started-admins/deploy-administer.html){target=&quot;_blank&quot;}.
+> Para trabalhar com [Adobe Experience Manager Assets Essentials](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/introduction.html){target="_blank"}, you need to deploy [!DNL Assets Essentials] for your organization and make sure that users are a part of the **Assets Essentials Consumer Users** or/and **Assets Essentials Users** Product profiles.
+Learn more on [this page](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/get-started-admins/deploy-administer.html?lang=pt-BR){target="_blank"}.

 1. Escolha a **[!UICONTROL Biblioteca de ativos]** opção.